What are the Highest Paid Medical Specialties in the US?

 Income Difference by Specialty

-Primary care practitioners earn $297k on average, while specialists earn around $357k.
-We’ve already provided a list of the top-earning medical specialties within the US, which you can reference at the beginning of the article.
+Primary care practitioners earn an average of $309,000, while specialists earn around $370,000.
+These are estimated averages based on recent data and may vary significantly depending on factors like individual practice setting, experience, and location.
+We’ve provided a list of the top-earning medical specialties within the US, which you can reference at the beginning of the article.

 Why does a specialty affect a doctor’s income?
 To put it simply, some specialties require more skill than others.
 For example, medical specialties such as cardiology, orthopedics, and plastic surgery are some of the top paid within the United States.
 All of these specialties are procedure-based and require five to six years of additional residency training after graduating from medical school.
 The specialties mentioned also tend to demand post-residency, sub-specialty training such as fellowships.